AlbertZheng/zlang-zvm/README.md

 # What is the project?

-**If you know Chinese, I suggest you to read the [Chinese README.md](/README-zh.md).**
+**If you know Chinese, I suggest you to read the [Chinese README.md](/README-zh_CN.md).**

-This project is one of my private work started in 2000: A robust, flexible, high-speed strongly-typed embedded language for C++ application, and also implements the Lexical, Syntax, Semantic Compiler, and the Bytecode Virtual Machine.
+This project is one of my private work started in 2001: A robust, flexible, high-speed strongly-typed embedded language for C++ application, and also implements the Lexical, Syntax, Semantic Compiler, and the Bytecode Virtual Machine.

-## The introduction of Z-Language, its compilers and Bytecode Virtual Machine
+## Introduction of Z-Language, its compilers and Bytecode Virtual Machine

 Z-language is a strongly-typed embedded programming language that I specially designed for the NetDefender-1 IDS (Intrusion Detection System) when I started my business in 2000.
 It was used to flexibly write and extend the intrusion detection rules for IDS.

-In 2000, the ```Lua``` language was still simple, and it was a weakly-typed script language that was dynamically parsed at runtime, which could not meet the requirements of IDS system for high-speed detection of network data flow content, so I decided to design a robust, high-speed strong-typed embedded languages with the following features:
+In 2001, the ```Lua``` language was still simple, and it was a weakly-typed script language that was dynamically parsed at runtime, which could not meet the requirements of IDS system for high-speed detection of network data flow content, so I decided to design a robust, high-speed strong-typed embedded languages with the following features:

-1. Z-Language had adopted the Bytecode and Bytecode Virtual Machine technology (similar to ```JVM```) in 2000, and I designed a set of Bytecode instructment set and then implemented the Bytecode Virtual Machine, so Z-Language achieved the characteristic ```once compiled, run across platforms``` similar to ```Java```.
+1. Z-Language had already adopted the Bytecode and Bytecode Virtual Machine technology (similar to ```JVM```) in 2001.
+I designed a set of Bytecode instructment set and implemented the Bytecode Virtual Machine, so Z-Language achieved the characteristic ```once compiled, run across platforms``` similar to ```Java```.

 2. The Bytecode Virtual Machine can avoid the error-writing or malicious Z-Language programs to damage IDS systems, or consume the system resources, such as dead-loop detection, memory request limits, function recursive layer limit and other techniques.